 Our Money Transfer Segment operations involve the collection and storage of certain types of personal customer data that are subject to privacy and security laws in the U.S. and abroad.
 In the United States, we are subject to the Gramm-Leach-Bliley Act ("GLBA"), which requires that financial institutions have in place policies regarding the collection, processing, storage and disclosure of information considered nonpublic personal information.
-Laws in other countries include those adopted by the member states of the E.U. under Directive 95/46 EC of the European Parliament and of the Council of 24 October 1995 (the "Directive"), which will be replaced by the General Data Protection Regulation (2016/679) ("GDPR") from May 25, 2018, as well as the laws of other countries.
+Laws in other countries include the E.U.'s General Data Protection Regulation (2016/679) ("GDPR"), which became effective from May 25, 2018, as well as the laws of other countries

-The E.U. has passed a new regulation called the GDPR that establishes stringent requirements for the collection and processing of personal information of individuals within the E.U.
+The GDPR establishes stringent requirements for the collection and processing of personal information of individuals within the E.U.
 The GDPR establishes certain rights of individuals regarding personal information processed by companies as well as requirements for information security, and imposes significant fines that may be revenue-based for violation of its requirements.
-The GDPR will come into effect across the E.U. on May 25, 2018.
 Any failure on our part to meet the requirements of the GDPR could result in the imposition of fines and penalties that could affect our financial results.